shevonnepolastre/AZ-104-Studying/Virtual Machines/Creating VM Images.md

     #Now the pieces fall into place to create the VM
     New-AzVm -ResourceGroupName $resourceGroup -Name 'devVM4Learn' -Location $location -Image         'MicrosoftWindowsServer:WindowsServer:2022-datacenter-azure-edition:latest' -VirtualNetworkName $vnet -SubnetName $subnet -    SecurityGroupName $nsg -PublicIpAddressName $ip -OpenPorts 80,3389

+You're probably going to take a 2-4 of days to work on this project especially if you have other commitments like work, school, kids, hobbies, etc.  Therefore, make sure that you STOP YOUR VM(s).
+I learned that the hard way.
+You do not want to log on and have a huge cost to pay.